Robocoph/u_of_t_dsi_disease_prediction_ml_project/README.md

 ### Recommendations for Clinical Application
 - Comprehensive dataset validation required
+- Diverse symptom to prognosis will be required, especially considering symptom diversity in gender for heart attack
 - Integration with clinical expertise essential
-- Continuous monitoring for bias and accuracy needed
+- Monitoring for bias and accuracy needed with additional demographic information
-- Patient safety protocols must be prioritized
+- Patient safety protocols must be prioritized first before implementing any ML solution in healthcare

 ## 🎓 Target Audience